Club History

 The committee also put forward ambitious plans for the construction of a bridge and docks by Club members.
 This construction took place mostly on the Richard and Vera Larsen property on Booth Canal Road.
 It was a remarkable engineering project.
 It took a month of hard work to construct the metal Saltspring Island Sailing Club 33 forms (into which concrete was poured), the carriage on which the forms were transported, an inclined railway down to the water, an A-frame for lifting the floats, and a (ricketty) walkway out to where the floats were temporarily moored.

 Over a period of a year or so some 70 floats were built, each weighing about 800 pounds, which were towed in two convoys from Booth Bay around to our present Club site.
 A commercial concern put in the pilings, but virtually everything else was done by some 20 very dedicated Club members.
 Short of the considerable financial risks incurred and the hard work of these Club members, our Club would not have survived and prospered.
 To see a couple of photos unearthed by Don Baxter of part of the dock-building process, click here.
 To see a full accounting and many more photos of the 1978 project, written by John Prothero, click here or go through the blue Dock History bar at the top of this page.
-In more recent years, other dock projects have been undertaken.
+In more recent years, other dock projects have been undertaken, such as in 1994 when, as outlined in the 1995 Yearbook, forty new finger spaces were created and creatively financed by advance moorage payments from members.
 To access the reports to members about the 2019-2020 F Dock project, logged in members can use either the blue link above or the Member Resources pulldown menu on every page.

 The Club’s property came with a house, originally a floathouse, towed some 200 miles to here from Minstrel Island in 1947.
 Floathouses were then common at logging sites along the BC coast, chiefly because our shores are mostly too steep to build on.
 The original owners, Allan and Anna McDonald, lived with their four children in the house in its present location for a number of years before moving to Vancouver.
 Since becoming a clubhouse it has undergone major renovations by members.